grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 ## Time difference of 2.669 secs
 {% endhighlight %}

 And look at that.
 Just over 2 seconds to run the full 20k simulations!
 (Can you beat that?
-Let me know in the comments...)
+Let me know in the comments... *UPDATE: Turns out you can thanks to the even faster `.lm.fit()` function.
+See follow-up post [here]({{ site.url }}/simulations-remix-turn-up-the-base).*)

 All that hard work deserves a nice plot, don't you think?